anton-gogolev/nlog.loki/README.md

 `username` and `password` are optional fields, used for basic authentication with Loki.

 `orderWrites` - Orders the logs by timestamp before sending them to loki when logs are batched in a single HTTP call.
 This is required if you use Loki v2.3 or below.
 But it is not required if you use Loki v2.4 or above (see [out-of-order writes](https://grafana.com/docs/loki/next/configuration/#accept-out-of-order-writes)).
 You are strongly advised to set this value to `false` when using Loki v2.4+ since it reduces allocations by about 20% by the serializer (default `true`).

+`compressionLevel` - Gzip compression level applied if any when when sending messages to Loki (default `noCompression`).
+Possible values:

+- `noCompression`: no compression applied, HTTP header will not specify any Encoding-Type.
+- `fastest`: the compression operation should complete as quickly as possible, even if the resulting file is not optimally compressed.
+- `optimal`: the compression operation should be optimally compressed, even if the operation takes a longer time to complete.
+- `smallestSize`: supported by .NET 6 or greater only.
+The compression operation should create output as small as possible, even if the operation takes a longer time to complete.

 `label` elements can be used to enrich messages with additional [labels](https://grafana.com/docs/loki/latest/design-documents/labels/). `label/@layout` support usual NLog layout renderers.